openharmony/arkcompiler_runtime_core/docs/assembly_format.md

 In all cases where annotations can be optionally used, `optional_annotation` marker is used in this document.

-There are keys that indicate bool values.
-For example, whether a function must have an implementation.
-The absence of these keys is treated as false.
-Metadata containing such keys are called `lonely metadata`.
+There are keys that indicate that a function must not have an implementation.
+The absence of these keys suggests otherwise.
+We shall call metadata containing such keys --- `lonely metadata`.

 ### Function metadata annotations